 When facing a charge of arson resulting in injury, it is highly recommended to seek the help of an experienced Tampa, FL., arson lawyer.
 You should bear in mind that you will be held liable for all injuries caused by the fire.
 This is not limited to the people hurt by the initial blaze; it also extends to emergency service personnel.
 So, if you start a fire and the firefighter that comes to put it out is injured or killed, you will be held responsible and charged accordingly.
 This is explained in Florida Statute 806.031.

 If you have been charged with arson resulting in injury, then call us today.
 The Law Place has a team of experienced criminal defense lawyers waiting to take your call.
 They have a wealth of experience that stretches over a wide range of practice areas.
-To book your free consultation today, just call (941) 444-4444 and speak to a member of our team,
+To book your free consultation with a Tampa personal injury lawyer today, just call (941) 444-4444 and speak to a member of our team,

 How Is Arson Defined in Tampa, Florida?